-Post Functions and areas of responsibility Tancas and an acceptance and accepta 1.
+Post Functions and areas of responsibility 1.
 Chief Executive Overall corporate management and operational responsibility (including overall management responsibility for all officers) Undertake the duties associated with the statutory role of Head of Paid Service (see 12.02 below) Provision of professional advice to all parties in the decision making process.
 Together with the monitoring officer, responsibility for a system of record keeping for all the Council's decisions.
 Representing the Council on partnership and external bodies (as required by statute or the Council).
-Oversee the activities of the following Service Unit or Team: Economy and Growth Policy and Engagement Post Functions and areas of responsibility , 2.
+Oversee the activities of the following Service Unit or Team: Economy and Growth Policy and Engagement Post Functions and areas of responsibility 2.
 Chief Operating Officer Provision of professional advice to all parties in the decision making process.
-Contribute to the overall corporate management and operational responsibility and offer corporate advice and personal leadership to specific tasks and projects Representing the Council on partnership and external bodies (as required by statute or the Council).
+Contribute to the overall corporate management and operational responsibility and offer corporate advice and personal leadership to specific tasks and projects Representing the Council on partnership and external bodies (as required by statute or the

-ii 2010 ED/LF Consequential
+Council).
 Oversee the activities of the following Service Units:

-Green Space & Amenities
+• Green Space & Amenities

-Streetscene
+• Streetscene

-Housing & Development Control
+• Housing & Development Control

-Revenues and Benefits (Liberata)
+• Revenues and Benefits (Liberata)

-Finance and Property
+• Finance and Property

-Legal and Democratic Services
+• Legal and Democratic Services

-People & Development
+• People & Development

-Customer and IT Services (Liberata)
+• Customer and IT Services (Liberata)